Have you ever experienced someone apologizing while doing the very thing they are apologizing for?

-By communicating in this matter this person actually make it clear that they had no concern whatsoever about filling up my inbox, using up my data allowance or any possible inconvenience that would cause.
+By communicating in this matter, this person made it clear that they had no concern whatsoever about filling up my inbox, using up my data allowance, or any possible inconvenience that would cause.
 8 Gigs!

-When it comes to proper technology use, there seems to be a wide array of opinions on what is proper, correct or just a matter of courtesy.
-Mostly based on what folks are willing to do or not.
+With proper technology use, there seems to be a wide array of opinions on what is appropriate, correct, or just a matter of courtesy.
+Primarily based on what folks are willing to do or not.

 A Word of Advice

-You’ll look like the self-centered person you are and your apology will fall on deaf ears.
+You’ll look like the self-centered person you are, and your apology will fall on deaf ears.

-There are guidelines and considerations for a reason.
-My tag line of “Using technology with knowledge, understanding and courtesy” stands for something.
 At least to me and the thousands of site visitors who let me know they feel the same way.
+Thank you for your patience with this rant — I feel much better.